Holycross–Ballycahill GAA: History

 A Mid Senior title was won in 1966, before the club reverted to the Junior ranks in 1971.
 A Junior County championship win in 1974, brought a revival to Holycross–Ballycahill GAA, which resulted in Mid Senior titles in 1978, 1985, 1989 and 1990.

 The club added their fourth and most recent County Senior title in 1990 defeating Cashel King Cormacs.
 The team was led by Declan Carr who went on to lift the Liam MacCarthy Cup as Tipperary GAA captain 1991.
 They lifted All Ireland Junior B Hurling title in 2014 under the captaincy of Padraig McGrath, one of the club's finest achievements in recent years.

 During Tipperary hurling's greatest years, Holycross-Ballycahill GAA club provided Pat Stakelum, who captained the 1949 All Ireland winning team.
 John Doyle won 8 All Ireland medals during this time with Tipperary, a record which he and Christy Ring held until 2011.
 Another Holycross-Ballycahill man, Phil Cahill, won All-Ireland medals in 1925 and 1930.
 Michael Maher collected 5 All-Ireland hurling medals with Tipperary during this time.
-Denis O'Gorman is one of few to hold All Ireland medals in Senior, Junior and Minor grades.
+Denis O'Gorman is one of a few to hold All Ireland medals in Senior, Junior and Minor grades.
 Declan Carr won All Ireland medals in 1989 and 1991 (as captain), and also became the club's first All Star.

 In 1979 Michael Doyle captained Tipperary to U21 Munster and All Ireland hurling titles.
 He subsequently went on to manage Tipperary to U21 Munster and All Ireland honours in 1995.

 The club is located just outside the village of Holycross.
 In May 2011, a new multi-function complex was opened on the club's grounds, known as the John Doyle Centre.
 On the day of the new facilities opening, a tournament game was held between Tipperary and Waterford.

-Since 2012, Holycross–Ballycahill GAA has hosted the Cut-Loose Country music festival on its grounds.
+Since 2012, Holycross–Ballycahill GAA's grounds have hosted the Cut-Loose Country music festival.
 Performances have included Nathan Carter, Mike Denver, Daniel O'Donnell, Lisa McHugh among others.